 Even large companies abandon brands in favor of something new.
 Proctor & Gamble had a predecessor brand to laundry soaps like Tide, Era and Gain, the behemoth detergent brands of today.
 The brand was Chipso, a flake brand in boxes that promoted the use of safe suds for washing.
 It was ubiquitous in the 1930s.

 Factories for Chipso were advertised in Ivorydale, Ohio; Kansas City and Port Ivory, N.Y.
-The latter factory was the supplier for soap for the East Coast, and P&G made soap there from 1907-1991, when it was sadly shuttered.
+The latter factory was the supplier for soap for the East Coast, and P&G made soap there from 1907-1991, when the factor was shuttered.

 Henry Ford Museum has a Chipso box in their collection.
 The have the dates as 1947-1957, but there are ads for it back in the 1930s.
 The product was advertised as being free of lye, which would deteriorate clothes.